zjuchenyuan/safetalk/README.md

 4. Write your message in the program, and then Ctrl+V to chat window

+5. Copy his message, and decrypted message will be shown in the program (started as $)

 ![](useless/3.jpg)

-5. Copy his message, and decrypted message will be shown in the program
+## Effect

 ![](useless/4.jpg)